 "I was so happy to have met that, I didn't expect too much from the rest of the year but I finished up winning the series."

-And Jenkins enjoyed a world double in 2011 as she was part of the impressive Great Britain squad which won the world team title in Lausanne in August.
+And Jenkins enjoyed a world double in 2011 as she was part of the impressive Great Britain squad which won in Lausanne in August.

 Jenkins, however, started her stellar year with disappointment as she was involved in a bike crash in the opening race, so the Bridgend triathlete finished 33rd in Sydney.

 Her 2008 world success was in a one-off showpiece but since the World Championships has become a series, Jenkins was fifth in 2009, fourth in 2010 and now first in 2011.